Akascape/Pixelort/Documentation.md

 - You can double click on the image for live rendering
 - You can also press <SpaceBar> to render the image
 - You can press <Esc> key to force quit the application
+- You can scroll up/down in the image to zoom

 ### That's all, enjoy experimenting...